MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Excel is MTD-compatible, but only if you use it alongside a bridging software.
 The software creates a digital link between your spreadsheet and HMRC's systems.
 Then it transmits your rental income and expense data electronically at the point of submission.

 Spreadsheets are how most UK landlords manage their rental records.
-A 2021 Ipsos research found that around 41% of sole traders and landlords in scope for Making Tax Digital were using spreadsheets for their record-keeping.
+A 2021 Ipsos study found that around 41% of sole traders and landlords in scope for Making Tax Digital were using spreadsheets for their record-keeping.
 This is a significant population.

 Thankfully, the Making Tax Digital initiative does not ban the use of spreadsheets.
 However, it prohibits the manual processes that most landlords currently rely on, specifically updating figures, copying and pasting totals and filing through the Self Assessment route.